 San Francisco Giants

 Los Angeles Dodgers

 San Diego Padres

-## - NL Wild Card winner
+## - denotes NL Wild Card winners

 A man of faith in a godless age is hitting Americans where it hurts.